Setu Bandhasana – Bridge Pose Yoga Benefits

-- This Yogasana gives immediate relief to people suffering from back pain particularly the lower back pain.
+- This Yogasana gives immediate relief to people suffering from back pain particularly lower back pain.

 - Bridge Pose improves the flexibility of the spine.

-- This Yoga Exercise strengthens the muscles of shoulders, legs, and arms.
+- This Yoga Exercise strengthens the muscles of the shoulders, legs, and arms.

 - Setu Bandhasana opens up the chest allowing the practitioner to inhale deeply.
 Plenty of oxygen is supplied to the alveoli of the lungs.

-- Stretch provided to the abdomen help the reproductive organs to become healthy.
+- Stretch provided to the abdomen helps the reproductive organs to become healthy.

 - Setu Bandhasana helps improve digestion.